-- Learn Python the hard way: the format sounds tough, but it actually gets you to understand the basic concepts easily.
+- Learn Python the hard way: The format sounds tough, but it gets you to understand the basic concepts easily.
 Most lessons take ten minutes or less.
 But once you get to the more advanced concepts, this may not be the right tool for you.

-- Google Python classes: you will find a lot of videos and notes available here, as well as associated exercises.
-Solve these exercises on your own until you get them right without referring to the answers.
+- Google Python classes: Many videos and notes are available here as associated exercises.
+Solve these exercises independently until you get them right without referring to the answers.
 The whole experience of struggling with the exercises can be a huge learning tool.

 There are lots of other resources available online.
 It’s recommended to join a few of them and do the first few lessons from the options available before you select one.
-Once you complete one resource, you can go through others to find concepts that you are not fully familiar with and to get more practice.
+Once you complete one resource, you can go through others to find unfamiliar concepts and get more practice.

-There is a really helpful Django Tutorial that can help you learn almost everything you need to know about the tool.
-Work through the tutorial to form your code, and then delete it all and work through it again.
+A Django Tutorial can help you learn almost everything about the tool.
+Work through the tutorial to form your code, delete it all, and work through it again.
 Remember that practice makes perfect.
-The first time you follow the tutorial, you will probably just follow the step by step instructions without actually understand each step.
+The first time you follow the tutorial, you will probably follow the step-by-step instructions without actually understanding each step.
 As you do it more often, you will get used to the concepts and better focus on how the parts work together.

 6. Learning more about Python and general programming

-You have your foundation ready at this stage, and it is time to learn some more about Python and general programming.
+Your foundation is ready at this stage, and it is time to learn more about Python and general programming.
 There are lots of options available once again.
 Here are some of them:

-Intro CS class from Udacity: The courses generally have seven sessions and are self-paced, so don’t worry about deadlines.
-The Intro CS class typically takes two months, and it is highly recommended that you go for the intermediate programming class after this, or the web development class too.
+- Intro CS class from Udacity: The courses generally have seven self-paced sessions, so don’t worry about deadlines.
+The Intro CS class typically takes two months, and it is highly recommended that you go for the intermediate programming class after this or the web development class too.